lpmelquiades/fibo/README.md

 # fibo

+## Important:
+This solution has problems with precision.
+It will be fixed soon.

-Here is the technical test🤓:
+## Here is the technical test🤓:
 Part of our cryptographic mechanism (used to protect users' personal information) is based on numbers in the Fibonacci sequence.
 When putting our systems into production we noticed a serious